rakutentech/go-watch-logs/README.md

   -match string
     	regex for matching errors (empty to match all lines) -min-error int
-    	on minimum error threshold to notify (default 1) -ms-teams-hook string
+    	on minimum num of errors should notify (default 1) -ms-teams-hook string
     	ms teams webhook
   -version